pfdubois/BridgeBidding/source/Balancing.rst

 * Balancing with 2N! shows two places to play; this will be four-card support for two unbid suits.
 Partners bid up the line to find the fit.

-  Special exception: After they bid 1♥ - 2♥, 2N! shows both minors, while 2♠ shows four
-  spades.
-If you had five good spades you would have overcalled at the one-level.
-In response to 2♠, partner can bid 2N!(minors) with fewer than three spades and both minors;
-  bid your best suit if you are one-suited in a minor.

 * After 1m - 2m (not inverted), or 1m - 1N - 2m, double shows three or more in both
   majors, although 4-4 or better is preferable.